-- a) Installing SonicWALL GVC without a reboot after GVC uninstall. - b) Hard reset during the install operation. - c) SonicWALL GVC install is an upgrade from an earlier GVC Beta version.
+- Installing SonicWALL GVC without a reboot after GVC uninstall. - Hard reset during the install operation. - SonicWALL GVC install is an upgrade from an earlier GVC Beta version.

 Reboot your computer and then run setup again.
-If it still results in the same error, then do the following.
+If it still results in the same error, then do the following:

-- 1. Right-click on the Command Prompt icon and select Run as administrator. - 2.
-Change directory to %SystemRoot%\system32\drivers (%SystemRoot% is C:\Windows). - 3.
-Type net stop SWIPsec.sys.
-You may see either success or failure returned. - 4.
-Rename SWIPsec.sys to SWIPsec.sys.bak (if SWIPsec.sys exists in this directory).
+- A. Right-click on the Command Prompt icon and select Run as Administrator. - B. Change directory to %SystemRoot%\system32\drivers (%SystemRoot% is C:\Windows). - C. Type net stop SWIPsec.sys.
+You may see either success or failure returned. - D. Rename SWIPsec.sys to SWIPsec.sys.bak (if SWIPsec.sys exists in this directory).